Follow The Music

 Obstacle and ironic opportunity number 5.

-When we first released the record, we could not get any airplay on the radio.
+When we first released the record in October 1964, we could not get any airplay.
 Rudy Benavides suggested that we cut off the song’s introduction, ‘You know I feel alright children,’ and just fade in.
 We did cut it off and re-released it.
 It worked.
 Thank you Rudy.